pupil-labs/neon-eeg-sync/README.md

 # 🧠 sync-neon-eeg

-**A multimodal integration pipeline for high-precision synchronization of EEG and eye-tracking telemetry via Lab Streaming Layer (LSL).**
+**A multimodal integration pipeline for high-precision synchronization of EEG and eye-tracking via Lab Streaming Layer (LSL).**

 This project provides a complete workflow for running and analyzing synchronized experiments using Mentalab Explore Pro, Pupil Labs Neon, and PsychoPy.